chrislattman/blogging-project/docs/git/README.md

 git config --local user.email "a different email address" git config --local commit.gpgsign false
 ```

+### Optional: use an anonymous commit email address

+Git associates your name and your email address with each commit.

+- GitLab offers an anonymous commit email address that you can use for your commits, which hides your real email address
+- From [here](https://gitlab.com/-/profile), scroll down to Main settings, look for the Commit email field, and click the dropdown menu to view the anonymous commit email
+- Use that email address in `git config --global user.email "your email address"`
+    - You can also just use that email address for one repository by replacing `--global` with `--local` when running this command inside of an initialized repository folder

 ### Optional: sign your commits with a GPG key: